ericpalakovichcarr/django-facetools/docs/index.rst

 * ``FacebookTestCase`` can be used in place of Django's ``TestCase``.
 Just specify a test user, much like a fixture, and requests to the test client will contain a valid signed_request for the test user.
+* Integration with other facebook django packages, supporting the following (with more to come):
+  * Fandjango

 Table of Contents
 =================